bot-ts/framework/readme.md

 * It's not a lib!
 You can edit all files easily.
 * All is already configured.
 * I recommend it for learning TypeScript.
-* It uses ESBuild for boosted productivity
+* It uses Rollup for boosted productivity.

 ## Annexes